 Huxley wrote that the focus of Brave New World isn't science itself, but science as it affects people.
-The vision he paints of a technological, futuristic society is both horrifying and fascinating.
-In a world where people are controlled down to their very impulses, emotions, and thoughts, science has the ability both to imprison (by conditioning, for example) and to set free (the frontiers of scientific discovery often lead to change).
-Because of this, "science" is somewhat bastardized by those who seek to control; use what's useful, but limit what's "dangerous."
+Just like how Twilight isn't a book about vampires, so to speak, but a book about how vampires affect people.
+The vision Huxley paints of a high-tech, futuristic society is both horrifying and fascinating.
+In a world where people are controlled down to their very impulses, emotions, and thoughts, science tends to imprison humanity more than liberate us.
+Because of this, "science" is somewhat bastardized by those who seek to control; they use what's useful, but limit what's "dangerous."

 Questions About Science